Last Updated on January 8, 2022 by CanaryDevelopmentAdmin

 Ballymore got as far as constructing the basement levels for this office plot before a lack of interest from commercial tenants derailed the plan.

-About the same time as the commercial development was stalling, the Canary Wharf group were expressing a desire to move towards residential development for a new part of the estate.
-Ballymore had had great success in ultra luxury property development on the peninsula, with their 2009 development Pan Peninsula.
+About the same time as the commercial development was stalling, the Canary Wharf group were expressing a desire to move towards residential development for a new part of the estate — now known as Wood Wharf.
+Ballymore had had great success in ultra-luxury property development on the peninsula, with their 2009 development Pan Peninsula.

-This change in approach lead to development of Arrowhead Quay, and the residential twin tower block that we see today, designed by architects Glen Howells.
+This change in approach led to development of Arrowhead Quay, and the residential twin tower block that we see today, designed by architects Glen Howells.
 In 2015, two major developments occurred:

-- Ballymore rebranded Arrowhead Quay as The Wardian
+- Ballymore rebranded Arrowhead Quay as Wardian London

-- EcoWorld took a 2.8 billion euro stake in 3 of Ballymore’s London developments, including The Wardian
+- EcoWorld took a 2.8 billion euro stake in 3 of Ballymore’s London developments, including Wardian

 EcoWorld are a Malaysian global property group, who have the majority of their overseas developments in London and Australia.